avivsarig/avivsarig/README.md

 - 👋 Hi, I’m @avivsarig, a Mechanical Engineer aspiring to became a backend developer.
-I homebrew beer, sometimes I coach High-School American Football.
+I homebrew beer, and sometimes coach High-School American Football
-- 👀 I’m interested in getting a first backend job to pick some on-the-job training.
+- 👀 I’m interested in getting a first backend job to pick some on-the-job training
-- 🌱 I’m currently learning to implement JS concepts like REST API's and promises in better and more elegent ways.
+- 🌱 I'm currently juggling between JS/Node.JS and python, to expend my knowledge on both
-- 💞️ I’m looking to collaborate on some open source projects to gain experience.
+- 💞️ I’m looking to collaborate on some open source projects to gain experience
 - 📫 How to reach me - [@sarig_aviv](https://twitter.com/sarig_aviv) on twitter, or via my [LinkedIn page](https://www.linkedin.com/in/aviv-sarig/)

 <!---